procommando/pc_escort/README.md

 # Script Issues:
 If you run into any issues, please open an issue by going here -> https://github.com/procommando/pc_escort/issues and explain in detail as much as you can.
 ### I can't promise any assitance, but I will do my best.
-This is my first custom script, so please bare with me.